We may earn a commission from the affiliate links on this site. Learn more›

 Congas aren’t cheap.
 Even the budget models are going to be a few hundred at a minimum.
 Like all instruments, going too low will cost you in build and, most of all, sound quality.
-This article will show the eight best congas to buy in 2020, depending on your needs and budget.
+This article will show the eight best congas to buy this year, depending on your needs and budget.

 Like many Afro-Cuban instruments, their origins have multiple inspirations and locations due to the lack of history.
 But they were officially born as the conga in Cuba and exploded onto the jazz scene in the ’30s and ’40s with the mambo craze.
 Later the upbeat but still smooth genres of exotica, space-age pop, and lounge made heavy use of the conga drums.

 Congas are staved, which means using narrow pieces of wood or fiberglass to build round objects.
 The most common example is a barrel, and here a small one with a drumhead uses screw tension with lugs to adjust the tuning.
 Three different sizes classify them from low to highest notes.

 Of course, the material used needs to be quality to ensure good sound and hardware that works.
 It’s a simple instrument, but doing it right takes experienced builders.
 Unless you have a huge budget, you will see most student congas made from the same materials.

 And while they do not need to be tuned, they can often be adjusted to specific notes.
 Often with just two, their pitches are a perfect fourth apart.
 This is a common and essential interval in harmonics.
 While you won’t likely be diving into tuning variations as a first time player, knowing the notes your drums create will always be helpful.